AverageHelper/Gamgee/README.md

 ### `yt`

-Given a YouTube video URL or video ID, Gamgee responds with that video's title and duration in minutes.
+Given a YouTube video URL or video ID, Gamgee responds with that video's title and duration.

 ### `config`